flaminiafortuni/FORECAST/README.md

 For the exact descriptions of the fields, please refer to [IllustrisTNG/DataSpecification](https://www.tng-project.org/data/docs/specifications/#parttype0).

 ## Output description
-The output of the code is the catalog including the physical properties and the true fluxes of the simulated stellar particles.
+The output of the code is the catalog, including the physical properties and the true fluxes of the simulated stellar particles.
 It is used to build the galaxy catalog.
     The catalogs, both the particles and the galaxy ones, have different sizes depending on the number of particles (or galaxies) included in the field of view and typically grow in size as the redshift increases since more structures are included.
 The total size of output files is 1 TB.
     The output images are recorded on 16-bit floating-point FITS files.
 Each plane (projection on a bi-dimensional map of fluxes from a volume of the Universe included in the field of view, in a redshift range) occupies 3 GB, while the size of the final stacked image is 5 GB.